adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’m ready for the talk, your Majesty," he said.
 "You see, it will be difficult to conquer the Oz people."

 "We have fifty thousand soldiers!" cried the King proudly.
 "Yes; but they are Nomes," remarked Guph.
-"Nomes are

-immortals, but they are not strong on magic."
+"Nomes are immortals, but they are not strong on magic."

 "What do you propose to do?" asked the monarch.
-"There are many evil creatures who have magic powers suf-

-ficient to destroy and conquer the Land of Oz," answered Guph.
+"There are many evil creatures who have magic powers sufficient to destroy and conquer the Land of Oz," answered Guph.
 "We will get them on our side.
 It’s all very simple and easy when you know how.
 Alone, we will be helpless to injure the Ruler of Oz."

 "Surely, Guph, you are the greatest General I have ever had!" the King exclaimed.

 "I’ll start this very afternoon to visit the Chief of the Whimsies," replied the new General.

-How Dorothy Became a Princess
+## How Dorothy Became a Princess

 When the people of the Emerald City heard that Dorothy had returned to them everyone wanted to see her, for the little girl was a favorite in the Land of Oz.
 Next morning, at Ozma’s request, Dorothy dressed herself in a pretty sky-blue gown of rich silk, trimmed with real pearls.
-The buckles of her shoes were set with pearls, too, and more of these price- less gems were on a lovely coronet which she wore upon her forehead.
+The buckles of her shoes were set with pearls, too, and more of these priceless gems were on a lovely coronet which she wore upon her forehead.

 "From this time forth, my dear," said her friend Ozma, "you must assume your rightful rank as a Princess of Oz."